dar-shan-73/k8/README.md

 If creating or updating a resource violates a quota constraint, the request will fail with HTTP status code 403 FORBIDDEN with a message explaining the constraint that would have been violated.

+* When quotas are defined, pods/deployments should have limits & requests defined if not, it will not be deployed.